bhavikkumar/terraform-master/README.md

 ### TODO
   * Turn duplicate code blocks into modules
     * Creation of AWS Account
-    * Creation of Roles
-    * Creation of CloudTrail
   * Refactor data blocks and policies to reduce duplication
   * When Terraform supports it
     * Automate enabling service control policies